Chan Ming Kong: Southern

-Chan Ming Kong joined newly promoted club Southern in June 2012.
+Chan joined newly promoted club Southern in June 2012.
 He made his debut for Southern on 1 September 2012, playing against Biu Chun Rangers at Sham Shui Po Sports Ground.
 The team eventually lost the match 3–1.

 Lee Man

 On 1 August 2017, it was revealed that Chan had joined Lee Man.

 On 2 June 2020, Chan was named on a list of departures from the club.

+Managerial career

+On 23 July 2024, Chan was appointed as the head coach of Kowloon City.